 The City of Frontenac is a wealthy inner-ring suburb of St. Louis.
-The City of Frontenac's signature landmark is Plaza Frontenac, a high-end shopping mall featuring many prominent retailers such as Saks Fifth Avenue, Neiman Marcus, and Tiffany & Co. as well as fine dining establishments such as Flemings, Bricktops, and Brio's.
+The City of Frontenac's signature landmark is Plaza Frontenac, a high-end shopping mall featuring many prominent retailers such as Saks Fifth Avenue, Neiman Marcus and Tiffany & Co. as well as fine dining establishments such as Flemings, Bricktops and Brio's.
 The City is home to the Hilton St. Louis Frontenac Hotel and Conference Center, as well as private catholic educational facilities for K-6 and college preparatory.
-Major industries located in the City or in close proximity to the government include major hospitals, educational facilities, manufacturers, retail stores, the county seat and several financial institutions and insurance companies.
+Major industries located in the City or in close proximity to the City include major hospitals, educational facilities, manufacturers, retail stores, the county seat and several financial institutions and insurance companies.

 Because of its location in a region with a varied economic base, unemployment has been relatively stable.
-Although unemployment rates have risen nationwide in recent years, the City of Frontenac continues to experience unemployment rates consistently lower than national averages.
+The City of Frontenac continues to experience unemployment rates consistently lower than national averages.
 During the past ten years, the unemployment rate rose from an initial low of 0.9% (2005) to a decade high of 1.7% in 2009.
-The City of Frontenac's unemployment rate as of June 2015 was 1.2% compared to 5.3% nationally.
-The department of labor forecasts the unemployment rate will remain in the 5% range through fiscal year 2016.
+The City of Frontenac's unemployment rate as of June 2016 was 1.2% compared to 4.9% nationally.
+The department of labor forecasts the unemployment rate will remain in the 4-5% range through fiscal year 2017.

 Median household incomes within the City of Frontenac are significantly higher than for the state as a whole.
-According to the year 2010 census, the government's median family income was \$154,162; St. Louis County's was \$58,485; while the state's was \$47,333.
+According to the year 2015 census estimates, the City's median family income was \$127,500; St. Louis County's was \$59,755; while the state's was \$48,173.
 Despite the softening of the housing market nationwide, housing prices in the vicinity of the City of Frontenac continue to remain strong.
-At the end of the second quarter of 2015, the median sale price of a single family home in the vicinity of the City of Frontenac was \$728,600 and median list price \$1.1 million dollars.
+At the end of the second quarter of 2016, the median sale price of a single family home in the vicinity of the City of Frontenac was \$773,300 and median list price \$1.2 million dollars.

-Due to its careful long-term 20-year financial planning model, the City received its AAA issuer credit rating assigned by Standard & Poor's in October 2009 with the City's bond issue for construction of the New City Hall project.
+As a result of judicious financial planning, as demonstrated by the 20-year financial planning model, the City received its AAA issuer credit rating assigned by Standard & Poor's in October 2009 with the City's bond issue for construction of the New City Hall project.
 This rating was reaffirmed in 2013.

-During the past ten years, total revenues excluding grants increased on average 1.7% annually and were affected by revenue downturns due to the Interstate 64 closure and the 2009 economic recession.
-Sales tax revenues have slowly recovered, and in 2015, met and exceeded 2006 sales tax revenue amounts for the second time in six years, marking the second consecutive year the City achieved pre-recession sales tax income.
-Sales tax revenue growth averaged 4.6% for the five-year year period 2010 to 2014 and in 2015 increased to 5.4% average growth for the five year period 2011 to 2015.
-As City services are heavily dependent on revenue from sales tax generated by The City of Frontenac's retail businesses, this revenue source, although improving, has not kept up with regular expense growth.
+During the past ten years, total revenues excluding grants increased on average 1.9% annually and were affected by revenue downturns due to the Interstate 64 closure and the 2009 economic recession.
+The City shares a material percentage of sales tax revenue to the County "pool," as indicated on page 56.
+Sales tax revenues have slowly recovered, and in 2016, met and exceeded 2006 sales tax revenue amounts for the second time in six years, marking the third consecutive year the City achieved pre-recession sales tax income.
+Sales tax revenue growth, net of sharing, averaged 5.4% for the five-year year period 2011 to 2015, but in 2016 increased to only 4.8% average growth for the five year period 2012 to 2016.
+City services are heavily dependent on revenue from sales tax generated by the City of Frontenac's retail businesses.
+Actual sales tax revenues were more than \$100,000 below budget in 2016.